gitpod-io/gitpod/install/infra/single-cluster/gcp/README.md

 ### Domain name configuration

-If you are already sure of the domain name under which you want to setup Gitpod, we recommend highly to provide the value as `domain_name`.
+If you do not yet have a DNS zone created for Gitpod or plan on using cert-manager to generate TLS certificates for gitpod, we strongly recommend setting `domain_name` to a domain for use with Gitpod.
 This will save a lot of hassle in setting up `Cloud DNS` records to point to the cluster and corresponding TLS certificate requests.